code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/applab/docs1/dropdown.md

 [tips]

 ### Tips
-All checkbox buttons should always have an associated textLabel.
-If you have more than 2 choices, consider using a radioButton or dropdown list.
+All dropDown list should always have an associated textLabel.

 [/tips]